loopbackio/loopback-connector-oracle/README.md

 After making changes to your model properties you must call `Model.automigrate()` or `Model.autoupdate()`.
 Only call `Model.automigrate()` on new models as it will drop existing tables.

-Loopback Oracle connector creates the following shema objects for a given model:
+LoopBack Oracle connector creates the following schema objects for a given model:

 * A table, for example, PRODUCT
 * A sequence for the primary key, for example, PRODUCT_ID_SEQUENCE